Free Dining or room-only discount?

 - People staying in Value and Moderate resorts.
 In fact, I'd suggest a Moderate if you can swing it as the savings can be pretty substantial when you get the Regular Dining Plan for free (compared to the Quick Service Dining Plan at a Value).

-- Large groups – the more people in your group, the more you will save on Free Dining.
+- Large groups - the more people staying in your resort room, the more you will save on Free Dining.

 There are lots of variables when determining the best option for booking a Disney World trip.
 Just be sure to do the math and figure out what makes the most sense for you.